 Discount rate - the discount rate reflects the Group's estimate of the risk and related expected return specific to the CGU.
 The weighted average cost of capital forms the basis for the determination of the discount rate.
 Relevant data taken from independent financial analysts as a benchmark for the weighted average cost of capital are used to determine the discount rate.
 The resulting discount rate and its effect on value in use are tested for sensitivity.
-The current methodology used as of 31 December 2021 will be subject to regular reassessments and potential adjustments.
+The current methodology used as of 31 December 2022 will be subject to regular reassessments and potential adjustments.

 The discounted cash flow valuation is supported by a valuation using the market approach based on publicly traded peer companies.
 The multiple of enterprise value (EV) to earnings before interest, taxes, depreciation and amortisation (EBITDA) was selected as the most suitable multiple, as EBITDA is considered to be the closest approximate of free cash flow.
-The value estimates the draw on EV/EBITDA multiples based on market data as at the valuation date and the EBITDA of the peer public companies for 2021.
-Additionally, the EV/Sales multiple is considered as well.
+The value estimates the draw on EV/EBITDA multiples based on market data as at the valuation date and the EBITDA of the peer public companies for 2022.